bytebase/bytebase.com/content/docs/security/database-permission/overview.md

 <TutorialBlock url="/docs/tutorials/how-to-manage-data-access-for-developers" title="How to Manage Data Access for Developers" />

+Bytebase is a middleware sitting between users and databases.
+It provides a fine-grained database permissions.
+Bytebase enforces database permissions via [change approval flow](/docs/change-database/change-workflow/) and [SQL Editor](/docs/sql-editor/overview/).
+You can use Bytebase to manage persistent database permissions as well as implement Just-in-Time (JIT) database access workflow.

+---

 Database permission controls individual users' or groups' actions within the database.
 Below shows the built-in roles' database permissions.

 | Role              | EXPLAIN | Query | Export | Mutation DML | DDL | Admin |